l30nard0/mif/demos/demo1/readme.txt

 When offered multiple connections, a client can choose one depending on connections' properties.
 Most of previous examples can be classified as special cases of this one.
-However, here its up to application to choose PvD that suits her best by comparing available PvD properties.
+However, here it's up to application to choose PvD that suits her best by comparing available PvD properties.

                           +------------------------------+